AJARETRO/FoliaCore/README.md

 # FoliaCore

-**The Native, Thread-Safe Essentials Suite for Folia Servers.**

 -----

 Hey there.
 So, you're running a Folia server?
 That's awesome.
 You're on the cutting edge, but you've probably realized it breaks *everything*.

-Your old "essentials" plugin (like EssentialsX) is built on a single "main thread."
+Your old "essentials" plugin (like EssentialsX) is built on a single "main thread".
 The second you run it on Folia, it will cause crashes, data corruption, and lag.
 Other "Folia-compatible" plugins are often just quick patches, not true fixes.

 **FoliaCore is not a patch.
 It's a from-scratch replacement.**

 We built this plugin with a "Folia-first" design.
 We use Folia's native schedulers for *everything*.
 The result?
-A rock-solid, thread-safe core plugin that will **never** lag your server just because someone saved a home or sent a TPA request.
+A rock-solid, thread-safe core plugin that will **never** lag your server just because a player saved their home or sent a TPA request.

 ## Why FoliaCore is Better (The Technical Facts)